IsLilyYaGirl/senior/README.md

 ## Syntax
 NOTE: This language is written in all caps, so don't be alarmed.
 ANOTHER NOTE: This language ignores "'CAUSE" for reasons of unsimplicity.
-ANOTHER NOTE: Commas are always 100% optional and will be removed at end of word (but you can escape them with "\\,").
+ANOTHER NOTE: Commas are always 100% optional and will be removed at end of word (but you can escape them by doing "\\,").
 * Printing:
 	_This programming language has way too many print statements, so here's all of them:_
 	___GET OFF MY LAWN,___ _text_